-The DTA is mandated to oversee issues related to traditional affairs and support the development of stable and cohesive traditional communities.
-The 2003 White Paper on Traditional Leadership and Governance sets out a national framework, and the norms and standards that define the role of the institutions of traditional leadership in South Africa.

-It seeks to support and transform the institutions in accordance with constitutional imperatives and restore the integrity and legitimacy of traditional leadership in line with the African indigenous law and customs subject to the Constitution.
-South Africa also has provincial houses of traditional leaders in the Eastern Cape, Free State, KwaZulu-Natal, Limpopo, Mpumalanga and North West.
+The DTA is mandated to oversee matters related to traditional affairs and support the development of stable and cohesive traditional communities.
+The 2003 White Paper on Traditional Leadership and Governance sets out the national framework, norms and standards that define the role of traditional leadership institutions in South Africa.
+It seeks to support and transform these institutions in accordance with constitutional imperatives, and restore the integrity and legitimacy of traditional leadership in line with African indigenous law and customs, subject to the Constitution.